LMauricius/mgf-syntax/MGF_Spec.md

 - `\include<Prefix>`
     - Expands into a sequence of productions, mapping **all** productions with prefixes `Prefix` removed to prefixed ones
     - Like `\using`, but it automagically selects all the productions prefixed with `Prefix`
-- `\include(ScopeGroup)`
-    - Expands into a sequence of all the productions existing inside the `ScopeGroup`
-    - Note the lack of square brackets
 - `\scope<Prefix>:ScopeGroup`
-    - Introduces a new scope, with the specified prefix
+    - In a scope context: Introduces a new sub-scope, with the specified prefix
     - Expands into a sequence of productions from the `ScopeGroup`, except prefixed with `Prefix` according to scoping rules

 ### Standard module
 The module is named `standard_`.
 After importing, all standard productions will use the `standard_` prefix.

-`standard_` functions:
+`standard_` functions and identifiers:
 - `\optional:Pattern`
     - In a matching context: matches `Pattern` and empty stream
 - `\repeat{Lower-Upper}:Pattern`